True Pricing of food

 In The Netherlands, this combination of price corrections is accepted by a majority of the public: 63% of the population.
 We expect in other countries, this will be the same.

 In the Netherlands, we propose to introduce a 'true meat price' starting in 2021 with low tariffs (16 euro cent per 100 gram meat on average), increasing to ca. 40 eurocents per 100 gram of meat in 2030.
 As a result, total meat consumption (in meat weight) falls from 45.3 kg per person in 2019 to 23.1 kg per person in 2030 (of which 9.3 kg pork, 2.5 kg beef and veal and 11.3 kg chicken).
 For information about the price elasticities used, see report CE Delft, Duurzaamheidsbijdrage vlees, 2019, Appendix A.4, to be translated in English and published 5th Feb 2020.
+Below is our proposal in a nutshell:

 EU MEAT FACTS & SOLUTIONS